Divergence-free unfitted finite element discretisations for the Darcy problem: Problem formulation and preliminaries

-{Hence, $z_h=0$, and therefore $\dv{u_h} = -\pi_h^0(g) + c_h$ on $\Omega_h$.
-The results for $g=0$ relies on the fact that $\piqst(0) = 0$.} \end{proof} \begin{remark} {In the case $\Gamma_p=\emptyset$, the pressure space in the discrete formulation is replaced by $\Qh \cap L^2_0(\Omega)$.
+\begin{remark} {In the case $\Gamma_p=\emptyset$, the pressure space in the discrete formulation is replaced by $\Qh \cap L^2_0(\Omega)$.
 In general one does not have $\dv{\Vh}\subset \Qh \cap L^2_0(\Omega)$, since the flux boundary condition is imposed weakly and therefore the mean value of $\dv{v_h}$ is not constrained for $v_h\in\Vh$.
 As a consequence, the discrete conservation equation only determines the zero-mean component of $\dv{u_h}$, while its constant mode remains undetermined. {To address this issue, one can impose the additional constraint $\int_{\partial \Omega} u_h \cdot n = - \int_\Omega g$ via a Lagrange multiplier in \eqref{eq:discrete-problem}, so that the previous lemma holds with $c_h = 0$ when $\Gamma_p = \emptyset$.
 We have used this technique in the numerical experiments in Section~\ref{sec:num-results}.
 The analysis below can readily be extended to this corrected formulation, but it is not included here for conciseness.} } \end{remark} \begin{remark} {The constant $c_h$ converges to zero as $h \to 0$.
 Indeed, since $\dv{u}=-g$ in $\Omega$ and the stabilised projection preserves constants, one has}

 {The a priori estimate in Section~\ref{sec:error-estimates} together with Lemma~\ref{lem:stabilised-projection-alt} imply that $c_h \to 0$ as $h \to 0$.} \end{remark}